turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

 STAKE Pool][1] contract.
 If you wonder why I call it the "**next generation**" staking pool, then I refer you back to my previous tutorial.
 In the last tutorial I showed you how easy it was to deploy the STAKE pool contract using the STAKE Pool Factory contract and how to get started.
-As a validator, it is fundamental to know your staking pool contract in depth because it is core to running your validator business because it impacts your bottom line.
+As a validator, it is fundamental to know your staking pool contract in depth because it is core to your validator business because it impacts your bottom line.

+> Even though the main target audience are validators, contract developers will also benefit.
+You will learn about OysterPack
+> SMART components and interfaces that you may leverage for your next contract to help you build smarter, faster, and better
+> on the NEAR platform.
+You will also benefit from my experience and gain insight into my thought process for contract design.

 # The Big Picture